 Bonus Tip: Keep a record of your uptimes

-The uptime command only shows how long your system has been running for.
+The uptime command only shows how long your system has been running.

 No kidding!
 It shows the best (longest) uptimes of your Linux system in a tabular format with additional information about the boot time, duration and Linux kernel version.

-This uprecords command is not installed by default.
-It is available from the package called
+uprecords command is not installed by default.
+It is available in the package called

 uptimed and you have to install it on your system.